andr3w-hilton/petprojects/scouter/README.md

 Scouter is the result of me trying to speed up and automate my hackthebox.eu initial scanning work-flow.
 I am very new to scripting/writing python code so I thought it would be a good learning opportunity. **Please keep in mind that it is optimized specifically for the hackthebox VPN environment.** If you want to know more about the quirks associated with scanning in the hackthebox VPN I discovered, read the Details section below.

 At a high-level the script does the following:
+1. Takes an IP address + Interface: Example: scouter.py 10.10.10.10 eth0 (the default interface is tun0 if you leave it blank)
-1. Does the standard `nmap -sC -sV <target IP>` scan
+2. Does the standard `nmap -sC -sV <targ<target IP>et IP>` scan
-2. Runs a masscan all tcp ports scan on non-default nmap tcp ports (~64535 ports)
+3. Runs a masscan all tcp ports scan on non-default nmap tcp ports (~64535 ports)
-3. If there are any results outside of the default nmap port range, the script will run a follow-up `nmap -sC -sV` scan on those ports
+4. If there are any results outside of the default nmap port range, the script will run a follow-up `nmap -sC -sV` scan on those ports
-4. Runs a top 100 ports `nmap -sU --top-ports 100 <target IP>` scan
+5. Runs a top 100 ports `nmap -sU --top-ports 100 <target IP>` scan
-5. If there are any UDP ports discovered, the script will run a follow-up `nmap -sU -sC -sV` scan on those ports
+6. If there are any UDP ports discovered, the script will run a follow-up `nmap -sU -sC -sV` scan on those ports

 For maximum ownage, add this entry to your .bashrc file: `alias scouter='python /root/filepath/scouter.py'` and you can just call the script with 'scouter <i<ip>p> <inter<interface>face>.'